pablopunk/notflix/readme.md

     and will grab, sort and rename them.
 - **Radarr**: Monitors multiple RSS feeds for new movies and will grab, sort and rename them.
+- **Bazarr**: Automatically download subtitles in your desired languages.
 - **Jackett**: To find torrent trackers.
 - **Transmission**: BitTorrent client.
 - **Cloudflare Tunnel**: Cloudflare's proxy to securely access your